 Vision: The Bachelor of Paramedic Science aims to develop graduates with the ability to provide safe and effective health care within the community, and who are capable of adapting to future healthcare and health workforce needs.

 Approach: Paramedic Science develops foundation knowledge in life sciences that supports an understanding of disease, and the management of acute injury or health problems in the community.
 An understanding of public health principles and the paramedic role in the broader health care system underpins the teaching.
 Principles of evidence-based practice are used to help students understand contemporary approaches to resuscitation, trauma management, childbirth, and the assessment and initial management of health crises across the lifespan.
 Simulation is used to enable core competencies, and praxis is further developed through supervised learning in clinical settings.
 The discipline aims to develop graduates that are reflective practitioners, who contribute to the provision of safe and effective health care, and who can adapt to changes in community health needs.

 There is a strong emphasis on interprofessional learning and engagement with health agencies in the region.
 Students have opportunities to work closely with health services and health professionals to develop professional attributes during their coursework.

 The region’s health services are rapidly expanding with the opening of the Sunshine Coast University Private Hospital and the Sunshine Coast University Hospital in 2013 and 2017 respectively.

-Since the School's inception in 2012, it has grown to include 54 academic staff and 15 professional staff supporting well over 1000 student enrolments.
+Since the School's inception in 2012, it has grown to include 58 academic staff supporting well over 3800 student enrolments.
 The School offers a range of undergraduate and postgraduate programs and has a growing research student cohort.

 Head of School